EU Parliament votes to transform protein production for a more sustainable future

 The global grain supply was disrupted by the invasion of Ukraine by Russia, a major wheat producer.
 Whilst the EU is a net exporter of wheat itself, the impact on prices threatens food affordability for EU citizens on low income.

-On top of this, soy grown in the Amazon for sale as animal feed in the EU continues to contribute to widespread deforestation and the EU remains heavily reliant on soy imports.
+On top of this, soya grown in the Amazon for sale as animal feed in the EU continues to contribute to widespread deforestation and the EU remains heavily reliant on soya imports.

 The Parliament report calls for increased production and consumption of plant protein crops within the EU.
 It also advocates for sustainable soy production, further research and innovation in plant-based protein production, environmental transparency, and support for leguminous crops.